Seamanship: Ship-handling and pilotage

-A key ability for a ship-handler with good seamanship is to possess an understanding of how wind, tide and swell influence vessel movement, along with passing vessels and the shape of the nearby seabed (the interaction effect).
-These must also be combined with an understanding of a specific vessel's performance, including its propulsion and stopping distance to allow safe handling.
+A key ability for a ship-handler with good seamanship is to possess an understanding of how wind, tide, and swell influence vessel movement, along with passing vessels and the shape of the nearby seabed (the interaction effect).
+These must also be combined with an understanding of a specific vessel's performance, including its propulsion and stopping distance, to allow safe handling.
 Fundamental to low-speed maneuvering of most vessel types is an understanding of the configuration and handedness of the propeller(s).
-An effect known as propeller walk will kick the stern of the vessel to port or starboard depending on the configuration and the type of propeller, when large variations on propeller rotation speed or changes of propeller rotation direction take place.
+An effect known as propeller walk will kick the stern of the vessel to port or starboard, depending on the configuration and the type of propeller, when large variations in propeller rotation speed or changes in propeller rotation direction take place.
 (In single-screw vessels where the rotation of the propeller is reversed on an astern bell, a standard was established that the propeller would turn clockwise when viewed from astern.
-This would mean that the propeller would turn counterclockwise when going astern and the stern would walk to port.
-This aided in docking operations, where "port side to" was the preferred situation and the vessel would be brought to the dock with a small bow-in angle and backing would flatten the angle, slow or stop the vessel and walk it alongside.
-An exception to this is vessels which use a controllable-pitch propeller, where the pitch and not the direction of rotation was reversed to go astern.
-These propellers rotate counterclockwise at all times and so the "walk" is "normal".
+This would mean that the propeller would turn counterclockwise when going astern, and the stern would walk to port.
+This aided docking operations, where "port side to" was preferred; the vessel would be brought to the dock with a small bow-in angle, and backing would flatten the angle, slow or stop the vessel, and walk it alongside.
+An exception to this is vessels that use a controllable-pitch propeller, where the pitch, not the direction of rotation, is reversed to go astern.
+These propellers rotate counterclockwise at all times, and so the "walk" is "normal".

-Other variations on propulsion include what are known as bucket rudders and Kort Nozzles where instead of a conventional rudder a pair of dish-shaped rudders, one either side of the propeller can be swivelled vertically to direct the propeller thrust through 360 degrees.
-Thus to put the vessel into astern mode the rudder can be rotated through 180 degrees without altering the speed and direction of the engine.
-Since with the conventional propeller or rudder configuration the propeller is designed to operate at maximum efficiency when going ahead, it produces far less thrust when going astern.
+Other variations on propulsion include what are known as bucket rudders and Kort Nozzles, where instead of a conventional rudder, a pair of dish-shaped rudders, one on either side of the propeller, can be swivelled vertically to direct the propeller thrust through 360 degrees.
+Thus, to put the vessel into astern mode, the rudder can be rotated through 180 degrees without altering the speed and direction of the engine.
+Since with the conventional propeller or rudder configuration, the propeller is designed to operate at maximum efficiency when going ahead, it produces far less thrust when going astern.
 But with the Kort Nozzle, the ahead and astern thrust is the same.
-Other advantages of the nozzle are the ship can be steered astern which a conventional rudder cannot, and the ship can be steered fully under control to a standstill switching between ahead and astern mode to give complete control over speed.
+Other advantages of the nozzle are that the ship can be steered astern, which a conventional rudder cannot, and that it can be brought to a standstill under full control by switching between ahead and astern modes, giving complete control over speed.